Hammond Parish, New Brunswick

-Hammond is a civil parish in Kings County, New Brunswick, Canada.
+Hammond is a geographic parish in Kings County, New Brunswick, Canada.

-The local service district is a member of Regional Service Commission 8 (RSC8).
+Prior to the 2023 governance reform, it comprised a single local service district, which was a member of Kings Regional Service Commission (RSC8).

 Origin of name

 The parish was named for the Hammond River, which in turn took its name from Sir Andrew Snape Hamond, former Governor of Nova Scotia, who received a land grant on the river in 1787.

 History

 Hammond was erected in 1858 from the eastern part of Upham Parish.

 In 1875 the boundary with Sussex and Waterford Parishes was adjusted.